DNSentinel-Lab/Scenario-04-DNS-Tunneling/screenshots/README.md

 | `attacker/04-rpz-preflight-safe.png` | Scenario 04 containment was not active before the run |
 | `attacker/05-authoritative-receipt.png` | Seven generated qnames reached BIND |
 | `attacker/06-ground-truth-closeout.png` | One-run deviation and authoritative timeline preserved |

-## Public evidence rule

-Keep images that answer a technical question or prove a transition.
-Troubleshooting images remain useful when they show a reusable root cause, but screenshots do not replace the reasoning around them.